 What Are Termites?

-Termites are insects related to cockroaches, which look like ants and have a similar colony structure to them.
-However, these insects do much more damage.
+Termites are insects related to cockroaches, which look like ants and have a similar colony structure.
+Their large colonies can contain hundreds of thousands, even millions of individual insects.

-A small colony of termites can eat inside a huge tree or house in a few days, acting so carefully that no one will suspect a trick until the outer shell literally crumbles under your hand.
+A small colony of termites can eat inside a huge tree or a stump, acting so carefully that no one will suspect anything happening until the outer shell literally crumbles under your hand.

 How to Spot Termites?